- Alessia D’Onofrio

-Sustainability is Not About Perfection
+Opinion: Sustainability is Not About Perfection

 I chose to not eat meat because I am committed to the cause of environmental protection, and the meat industry is responsible for deforestation, accelerating global warming due to the release of billions of tonnes of carbon dioxide into the atmosphere, and destroying wildlife.
 The choice of a plant-based diet is often criticised as soy, avocado, and almond production is not sustainable or because it would not be feasible for everyone to go veggie.
 How true are these statements?
 Not very.

 On a third point, 77% of global soy production is produced to feed livestock.
-Only 20% for human consumption.
-Therefore, although soy farming is responsible for deforestation and displacement of small farmers and indigenous peoples, a plant-based diet rich in soy could still be sustainable if the usage of lands were changed radically and the need for meat decreased rapidly.
-Similarly, almond farmers have reduced the amount of water needed to grow a pound of almonds by 33% over the last 20 years.
-In addition, plant-based agriculture is overall more efficient.
-It generates 1.5 trillion more pounds of “product” than animal agriculture, using 115 million acres less land.
+Only 20% for human consumption. aAAAAAAATherefore, Although soy farming is responsible for deforestation and displacement of small farmers and indigenous peoples, a plant-based diet rich in soy could still be sustainable if the usage of lands were changed radically and the need for meat decreased rapidly.
+Almond farmers are a great example of how innovation in plant-based farming can make even the more problematic plant foods more sustainable, having reduced the amount of water needed to grow a pound of almonds by 33% over the last 20 years.
+And we must say that, despite the focus on 'bad' crops such as almonds, soy and avocado, plant-based agriculture is overall more efficient: it generates 1.5 trillion more pounds of “product” than animal agriculture, using 115 million acres less land.
 This means that even the more ‘unsustainable’ elements of a plant-based diet are still much more sustainable than meat.

 Meat is also more than just food.
 My family comes from a fishing town in the south of Italy.
-There, fish is considered cultural heritage, and so is being a fisherman.
+There, fish is considered a cultural heritage, and so is being a fisherman.
 Fishing itself is a cultural ritual.
-Therefore, fish is celebrated and incredibly respected.
-Additionally, many towns in that area base their economy on fishing.
+Fish is celebrated and incredibly respected.
+Many towns in that area base their economy on fishing.
 It is what allows many families to survive.
-I grew up being praised for enjoying eating fish and constantly reminded of its importance to being healthy.
+I grew up being praised for enjoying eating fish and constantly reminded of its importance to a healthy lifestyle.
 Fish is so venerated that nothing is thrown away.
 You eat the eyes, you fry the bones, and use the liver for other recipes.
 Is it fair to expect individuals to give up meat and fish if they are part of their culture, or even their identity when 70% of global greenhouse gas emissions are caused by 100 companies?
-We do not necessarily have to go vegetarian or vegan to be sustainable.
-Sustainability is not about perfection, it is about making small changes, such as reducing rather than avoiding meat.